Restaadit/Restaadit/README.md

 <img src="https://c4.wallpaperflare.com/wallpaper/357/912/8/anime-domestic-girlfriend-rui-tachibana-hd-wallpaper-preview.jpg">

-- Btw She is Rui From Domestic na Kanojo
+- 💗Btw She is Rui💖 From Domestic na Kanojo💘
 - 🌱I’m currently learning Html, CSS, JS, Python, Django
-- I want to be a web developer
+- 💻I want to be a web developer

 <!--
 **Restaadit/Restaadit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.